Heterogeneous Interfaces

 The container exchanges instances of these beans by value i.e. communication using remote EJB views requires serialization (of method parameters and return types)

-Possible usage combinations (similar to @Local)
+Possible usage combinations (similar to @Local

-EJB implements an interface which is annotated with @Remote
+EJB implements an interface which is annotated with

-EJB implements an interface which is not annotated with @Remote
+EJB implements an interface which is not annotated with

 EJB does not implement the interface but designates it as its remote view